-Thirty-six states and four territories have chosen to flout the United States government’s prohibition on cannabis by legalizing the sale and consumption of marijuana for medical purposes.
-The FDA has only approved one marijuana-derived drug to treat two rare forms of epilepsy, but there is promising evidence that medical marijuana can also help those suffering from conditions including chronic pain, cancer, glaucoma, PTSD, and Parkinson’s Disease.
+Thirty-six states and four territories have chosen to flout the United States government’s prohibition on marijuana by legalizing the sale and consumption of cannabis for medical purposes.
+The FDA has only approved one marijuana-derived drug to treat two rare forms of epilepsy, but there is promising evidence that medical weed can also help those suffering from conditions including chronic pain, cancer, glaucoma, PTSD, and Parkinson’s Disease.
 Who’s ready to join the more than 4.3 million Americans who already have a medical marijuana card?

 Qualifying conditions for a medical marijuana card.

 Qualifying diagnosable medical conditions that medical marijuana can be recommended to treat differ for each state, but there are a number of overlapping conditions.
 The most common (according to online cannabis marketplace Leafly) are epilepsy and seizure disorders, cancer, multiple sclerosis, HIV/AIDS, neurodegenerative diseases, cachexia, and PTSD.
 Nausea and pain are also common qualifying conditions, but some states only classify “severe” or “intractable” examples of the two as qualifying conditions.

 Some states, like Florida, also include “medical conditions of the same kind or class as or comparable to those listed,” which gives physicians the discretion to recommend medical marijuana for serious conditions that explicitly included on the list of qualifying conditions.

 If you think your condition is a qualifying condition, the next step is to find a medical professional who will recommend cannabis.
 Prescribing the drug, a schedule 1 substance under federal law, is a big no-no, but recommending is inbounds.